amniskin/amniskin.github.io/_posts/2017-02-21-What-Is-Linear-Regression.md

 ---
+layout: post
 title: Linear Regression -- The Basics
-date: 2017-02-21 02:24:43.000000000 -05:00
 categories:
 - Statistics
 tags:
 - Statistics
 - Prediction
 - Regression
+excerpt: >-
-excerpt: "Linear Regression is the bedrock of Machine Learning.
+    Linear Regression is the bedrock of Machine Learning.
 We cover the basics therein, some theory involved, and give some relevant examples."
-feature_image: "/assets/pics/2017/02/21-banner.png"
+banner: /assets/images/2017/02/21-banner.png
 ---